 Apple is planning to start building its new data center in Maiden, North Carolina, in August with hopes of bringing the facility online in late 2010.
 Apple chose the rural location for the data center after the state offered the company tax incentives to move into the area.

-, Apple intends to buy building supplies and materials locally when possible, and is also ready to talk with local companies interested in working as a vendor, service provider or independent contractor.
+According to the Charlotte Observer, Apple intends to buy building supplies and materials locally when possible, and is also ready to talk with local companies interested in working as a vendor, service provider or independent contractor.

 North Carolina law makers passed legislation that gave Apple special tax incentives to build the new data center in the state.
 In return, Apple agreed to invest $1 billion in the facility over the next nine years, and to build in an area that needs more jobs.